About the Program

-William & Mary Women's Mentoring, or WM2, pairs women in mentoring relationships to foster their personal and professional support.
-Staff, faculty, and graduate student mentors are paired with student protégés for a year of intentional mentoring.
+W&M Women’s Mentoring (WM2) pairs student proteges with faculty, staff, and graduate student mentors to support the flourishing of women on campus and beyond.
+Matched pairs build a year-long mentoring relationship.
 Pairs meet regularly for coffee, walks together, educational events, or a women's sporting events - it's up to them.

 We anticipate that each participant in WM2 will have their own unique goals for and experiences in the program.
 Across the board, we hope that each pair achieves the following outcomes through their participation.